ropensci/roweb3/content/blog/2026-01-05-year-in-review/index.md

 We enhanced the review process by [improving dashboards](https://dashboard.ropensci.org), [updating guides](https://devguide.ropensci.org), and refining [pkgcheck](https://docs.ropensci.org/pkgcheck/) and its GitHub Action, making participation easier for authors and reviewers.

-Leadership transitions within the program helped distribute responsibility and ensure continuity, while ongoing community participation demonstrated that peer review remains a collective effort.
+Leadership transitions within the program editorial team helped distribute responsibility and ensure continuity, while ongoing community participation demonstrated that peer review remains a collective effort.

 Increasing submissions mean we hope to add more editors to our board in 2026.
 We will also expand our automation processes, and formulate policies on the use of AI/LLMs in developing and maintaining rOpenSci packages.

+{{< figure src = "editorial_team.png" alt = "Pictures of 17 people that are part of the software peer review editorial team" >}}

 ## Strengthening shared infrastructure: R-Universe

 A major milestone in the R-Universe trajectory was its [designation as a Top-Level Project by the R Consortium](/blog/2024/12/03/r-universe-r-consortium-tlp/) in late 2024.
 This status provides guaranteed funding and institutional support for at least three more years and reflects R-Universe’s role as critical infrastructure in the R community.
 Alongside this, Jeroen Ooms, the R-Universe project lead, gained a seat on the consortium’s Infrastructure Steering Committee, reinforcing R-Universe’s influence on broader R ecosystem development.

 Documentation has been a key focus area as R-Universe has matured.
-In early 2025, the R-Universe team launched a centralized documentation website hosted as a Quarto book, funded in part by Google Season of Docs.
+In early 2025, the R-Universe team launched a [centralized documentation website](https://docs.r-universe.dev) hosted as a Quarto book, funded in part by Google Season of Docs.
 This resource consolidates dispersed tutorials, READMEs, and technical notes into a more navigable structure covering browsing, installation, publishing, and infrastructure topics.
 The goal was not only to improve clarity for new users but also to make contributions to the documentation itself easier for the community.

 A refreshed web frontend has improved user experience and maintainability.
 This redesign streamlined the interface, improved performance, and made it easier for contributors to propose improvements, addressing long-standing usability challenges through the incremental additions of features over time.
 We are continuing to rewrite and consolidate other pieces of the infrastructure such as the [build workflows](/blog/2026/01/03/r-universe-workflows/) to make it easier to understand the R-Universe build process, and enable the community to hack workflows and actions to contribute improvements.